Raw Deal (1948 film): Plot

-After boarding a ship, Joe attempts to convince Pat that they can start a new life in South America together.
+After they board a ship, Joe attempts to convince Pat that they can start a new life in South America together.
 He even proposes marriage to her.
 A guilt-stricken Pat now confesses to Joe that Ann has been abducted by Rick.
 Joe races to save Ann from her captor.
 Under the cover of a thick fog, Joe manages to get past Rick's henchmen and sneaks into Rick's room.
-A gunfight erupts with Rick and Joe shooting each other and inadvertently starting a fire.
-Joe and Rick, both wounded, fight hand-to-hand with Joe finally pushing Rick through an upper story window to his death.
-Mortally wounded and lying in the street, Joe dies in Ann's arms as Pat looks on.
-Seeing the resigned contentment in Joe's face, Pat comments in voice-over that: "This is right for Joe.
+A gunfight erupts, Rick and Joe shoot each other, and they inadvertently start a fire.
+Joe and Rick, both wounded, fight hand-to-hand, and then Joe pushes Rick through an upper-storey window to his death.
+Lying in the street, Joe dies in Ann's arms as Pat looks on.
+Seeing the resigned contentment in Joe's face, Pat comments in voice-over: "This is right for Joe.
 This is what he wanted."